pwborthwick/projects/perturbationdiagrams.md

 ```
 It is possible (but not easy) to draw the diagrams using pyplot and patches.Arc.

 In order to evaluate eg MPn terms we will need to define a detailed specification of the connections in the diagram.
 For a specific diagram there will be 4 lines at each node, 2 going in and 2 going out.
 Our full specification will then be 4 times the number of nodes long, each specification will be of the form \[node1, node2, direction of arrow, whether in or out of node, identifier] eg \[1,2,'d'.'i','a'] and if this is the nth element of specification vector then it relates to node n//4.
+Like Szabo & Ostlund we have numbered nodes from the bottom up.
 The routine to do this is
 ```python
 def connectionFlow_hh(up, down, order):